zardus/preeny/README.md

 Preeny helps you pwn noobs by making it easier to interact with services locally.
 It disables `fork()`, `rand()`, and `alarm()` and, if you want, can convert a server application to a console one using clever/hackish tricks, and can even patch binaries!

-## Building

-preeny's patch functionality uses `libini_config` to read `.ini` files.
-On debian-based distros, you can install `libini-config-dev`.
-On Arch-based distros, you can install `ding-libs`.
-If you're not running a debian or Arch based distro, you've brought the pain upon yourself.

-You can build preeny by doing `make`.
-It'll create a directory named after the OS and architecture type, and put the libraries there.

-If you intend to build preeny for a 32 bit system on a 64 bit host for example, you can do:
-`PLATFORM=-m32 setarch i686 make`.

 Preeny has the following modules:

 | Name | Summary |